Secure a Windows RDP (Remote Desktop Protocol) server

 Open your Start Menu, type Windows Defender Firewall with Advanced Security, and click its icon to open the Advanced Security console of the Windows Firewall.

-On the left-hand side pane of the Windows Firewall window, click Inbound Rules.
+On the left-hand side pane of the Windows Defender Firewall window, click Advanced settings and then click Inbound Rules.
 The list of inbound firewall rules should appear in the central pane.
 Scroll down to the rules for Remote Desktop — User Mode.

 Right click the TCP rule, and click Properties.
 In the Properties window, select the Scope tab on the top.